awscloudgirl/aws-devops-cb/VPC/vpc_bastion_dev_qa.md

 # Automated Deployment of Single-Tier Architecture: Two VPCs with Windows Bastion, Private Ubuntu Server, and VPC Peering
+This guide details the automated deployment of a single-tier architecture using AWS.
+The setup includes two VPCs, each with a Windows bastion server and a private Ubuntu web server.
+Initially, we will build and test the scripts for the development and QA environments, troubleshoot any issues, and then add VPC peering in a subsequent document.

 ![VPC_Single_Tier_Bastion](/images/vpc-bastion-1.png)

+The infrastructure consists of:

+- **Development Environment**:
+  - A VPC with public and private subnets.
+  - A Windows bastion server for secure access.
+  - A private Ubuntu web server.
+  - NAT and Internet gateways for network management.

+- **QA Environment**:
+  - Similar setup with distinct CIDR blocks and resource tags.
+  - Initially isolated, with VPC peering to be added later for secure communication between environments.

+The use of bastion servers ensures secure access to private resources, while VPC peering will allow seamless integration and testing across environments.
+This architecture supports efficient development and QA processes by providing isolated yet interconnected environments.
 ```bash
 #!/bin/bash